faceyspacey/webpack-flush-chunks/README.md

 Similar to `before`, `after` contains an array of chunks you want to come after the dynamic chunks that your universal component flushes.
 Typically you have just a `main` chunk, and if that's the case, you can ignore this option, as that's the default.

-- **rootDir** - ***absolute path to the directory containing your package.json file:*** If you are rendering your server code with Webpack as well, this option can be ignored.
-However, if you're rendering the server with Babel, you **must** provide the root directory of your app so modules rendered by Babel on the server can be linked to their equivalents rendered by Webpack on the client.
-So for example, if your client entry script is `app/src/index.js`, and you're calling `flushChunks` from `app/server/render.js`, you will want to pass `path.join(__dirname, '..')`, which is essentially `app/`.
-We recommend you checkout and run
-[one of our boilerplates](#boilerplates) for a clear example.

 - **outputPath** - ***absolute path to the directory containing your client build:*** This is only needed if serving css embedded in your served response HTML, rather than links to external stylesheets. *See [below](#3-css-instead-of-stylesheets)